 A business-as-usual pathway for global deforestation emissions is provided by the median of baseline scenarios of land-use emissions from the LIMITS project (Kriegler et al., 2013).
 This pathway is virtually equal to the median of the wide range of baseline scenarios assessed by Working Group III in IPCC's Fifth Assessment Report (AR5), and somewhat lower than RCP8.5 (Riahi et al. 2007), the high side of the range of new emission scenarios (see iiasa.ac.at).

-This global pathway is consistent with global carbon budget modeling (making sure that historical observed changes in atmospheric CO2 concentrations are reproduced) and is subsequently split into contributions by individual countries (Houghton 2009; van der Werf et al. 2009; Houghton et al., 2012).
+This global pathway is consistent with global carbon budget modelling (making sure that historical observed changes in atmospheric CO2 concentrations are reproduced) and is subsequently split into contributions by individual countries (Houghton 2009; van der Werf et al. 2009; Houghton et al., 2012).

 Proposed reductions by individual countries are then applied to the business-as-usual pathways for these countries that are thus consistent with the historical global carbon budget.